 Q3.
 What should I do if a member of my family exhibits symptoms of illness?

 If you, your child or any other member of your immediate family exhibits symptoms of illness, you should seek professional medical advice immediately.
 Please do not bring your child to the facility.
 To keep our environment safe, you will be required to call your local Learning Jungle facility as soon as possible and inform the Director of your situation.

 Q4.
 What is Learning Jungle doing to keep my child safe?

 We are monitoring the situation closely and have implemented Preventive Procedures for Staff at all our facilities.
-This includes:
+This includes, but not limited to:

 - Monitoring child and staff temperatures

 - Increased frequency of handwashing for children and staff